wws2003/Research/README.md

 6. ***ModuleParallelism***
 Provide classes to support multi-threaded (task abstract class, task executors, etc.).
 Most of classes (even concrete ones) are template-based and therefore need to be specified elsewhere in order to build.
 See GateApproximationApp/src/concrete-from-templates for examples.
 Dependencies: None
+7. ***ModuleResources***
+Provide access to library gates set (e.g. Clifford + T or Clifford + T + S), as well as specification (conventional name, cost) for theses gates.
+This module is designed to be the singular access point to specified gates, to make sure other modules must be able to deal with general ones.
+Dependencies: ModuleMathConcepts, ModuleOperator

 Each module, except for the third party libraries, is built into shared library, generated in the folder *Module*/artifact.
 Following the principles of OOD, each module only exposes to its client interfaces (normally by abstract classes) located at the folder *Module*/include/interface.
 Implementing classes are located at the folder *Module*/include/implement.